novoda/progression-framework/frameworks/engineering/lead_product_engineer.md

 - Creates materials and guidances for others to improve, whilst gathering feedback and insight
 - Can present a balanced, realistic view of a project, including risks, issues, mitigations and positive progress
 - Can comfortably make decisions across all platforms and understands impact across all platforms
 - Builds, supports and automates current tools, ensuring reliability, availability, scalability and performance.
-Automates only when a benefit, as opposed to all the time.
+Automates when appropriate, as opposed to all the time.

 ### Novoda
 - Always learning and teaching others through guidance and delegation
 - Contributes and gives back to the community.
 Has own network of external peers.
 Has recognised credentials externally.- Demonstrates Novoda’s values both internally and externally.
+- Feeds into growth and marketing team to co-produce collateral such as case studies and pitch materials.
+- Takes a consultative approach towards pitch work and devieses strategy for future client proposals.

 ### Experience